Published on November 21st, 2014 | by Ruben7

 Sherry sales statistics

-Let’s start by giving you the official sales statistics since 2002, as published in the annual reports of the Consejo Regulador.
-I’ve included the worldwide figures and the top-5 countries.
+Let’s start by giving you the official sales statistics since the 1980s, as published in the annual reports of the Consejo Regulador.
+I’ve included the worldwide figures and the four major markets: Spain, the UK, the Netherlands and Germany.
+Click the graph to see the details.

-This shows a general decline from around 69 million liters to 34 million (-51%) in 14 years.
-There have been significant declines year after year, and while the general downward trend seems to be slowing down after the big drop of 2007-2011, hopeful markets like the US and Japan (which recently showed increasing figures) have gone down as well.
-Home country Spain – once the third market with around half of the UK consumption – is now the biggest market, and the only stable market as well.
+This shows a general decline from around 150 million liters to 32,5 million (-78%) in 30 years.
+The downward trend is significant, and doesn’t even seem to slow down.
+Even hopeful markets like the US and Japan (which recently showed lightly increasing figures) have gone down in the past few years as well.
+Home country Spain – not long ago the third market with just half of the UK consumption – is now the biggest market, and the only stable market as well.
 This doesn’t look like a Renaissance, does it?

 When we do a more in-depth analysis (I’ll spare you all the figures), it becomes clear that the sweetened blends are responsible for a large part of the decline (Medium, Cream and Pale Cream).
 This makes sense – they once were very popular in the UK, Netherlands and Germany, and when you look at these countries in the graph, their downward trend is more dramatic than in other countries.
 Sweetened styles are related to an older audience (55+) which doesn’t think of sherry as a wine, but more as a nightcap, a Christmas tipple or something to drink in between meals, and this market segment is fading out rapidly.
 Because of this, the UK has now fallen below the level of Spain, after being the biggest consumer of sherry wines for decades.